matrix-org/matrix-spec-proposals/proposals/3659-invite-rules.md

 ## Potential Issues
 There is a potential denial of service for the `has-shared-room` and `has-direct-room` invite rules, as they require searching through all rooms a user is in, which could be a lot.
 This heavily depends on the homeserver's internals of course.

-The `"rules"` Array's defined maximum may not be suitable for resource-strained, or particularly large homeservers.
+The `"rules"` Array's suggested maximum may not be suitable for resource-strained, or particularly large homeservers.
 Homeservers should make the maximum rules configurable for the homeserver admin.

-As homeservers may set a custom rule limit, clients currently have no reliable way of knowing that limit.
-Some way of signalling the limit to the client should be looked into

 ## Unstable prefix
 While this MSC is in development, implementations of this MSC should use the state type `org.matrix.msc3659.invite_rules`